tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Skibidi.

 A term that's decidedly more relevant amongst Dota's aging audience is "clutch" and if one possesses the clutch gene and/or clutch factor.
 Time and time again this year, BB Team were shown to not have it.
 Trouble for them was there was no clear diagnosis.
 It wasn't like individual players were underperforming in high pressure situations or specific teams consistently beating them.
-BB as a whole just look more and more disconnected the higher the stakes are.
+BB as a whole just looked more and more disconnected the higher the stakes got.

 **What would success look like?** Aegismaxxing.